MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 You can re-export payment files from the **Credit Transfer Registers** page.
 Before you delete or post payment journal lines, you can also re-export the payment file from the **Payment Journal** page by simply exporting it again.
 If you have deleted or posted the payment journal lines after exporting them, you can re-export the same payment file from the **Credit Transfer Registers** page.
 Select the line for the batch of credit transfers that you want to re-export, and then use the **Reexport Payments to File** action.

 > [!NOTE]
->   Exported EFT files are not shown in the **Credit Transfer Registers** page and cannot be re-exported.
+>   Exported EFT files are not shown on the **Credit Transfer Registers** page and cannot be re-exported.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Credit Transfer Registers**, and then choose the related link.
 2. Select a payment export that you want to re-export, and then choose the **Reexport Payment to File** action.